Market

 Export sales is mainly against advance payment or letter of credit.

-Generally deposits are taken from domestic debtors.
+Generally deposits are taken from domestic customers.
 Apart from deposit, there is a third party agent area wise.
-In case any customer defaults, the amount is first recovered from third party agent, then from the agent's commission.
+In case any customer defaults, the amount is first recovered from third party agent, then from the agent’s commission.
 Each outstanding customer receivable is regularly monitored and if outstanding is above due date, further sales orders are controlled and can only be fulfilled if there is a proper justification.
 The Company does not have higher concentration of credit risks to a single customer.

-Total Trade receivable as at March 31, 2024 is ?
-8,887.83 lakhs, Previous Year: ?
-7,862.24 lakhs.
+Total Trade receivable as at March 31, 2025 is ' 10,222.30 lakhs, Previous Year: ' 8,887.83 lakhs.

-In view of above credit policy and considering past history of insignificant bad debts, instead of recognising allowance for expected credit loss based on provision matrix, which uses an estimated default rate, the
+In view of above credit policy and considering past history of insignificant bad debts, instead of recognising allowance for expected credit loss based on provision matrix, which uses an estimated default rate, the Company makes provision for impairment based on specific identification of debtors.
+The Company will reassess the model periodically and make the necessary adjustments for loss allowance, if required.
+Additionally, for Paints Division, the Company has also made provision for expected credit losses for trade receivables considering Exposure at Default, Probability of Default and Loss given Default.
+The movement in provision for impairment is as below:

 Cash and Cash Equivalent and Bank Deposit: